gaskinwang/SeeTurgor/README.md

 axis transform, genetic algorithm, Breadth-first search algorithm, turgor simulation in dome-shaped meristem in MATLAB and Python.

+# Requirements:
-**Requirements**: The code requires MATLAB2016a, python 3.6 as well as the following python libraries:
+The code requires MATLAB2016a, python 3.6 as well as the following python libraries:

 -   OpenCV